Cantor-Bernstein implies Excluded Middle

 This result is rather striking as it means that there exists an infinite set\footnote{By which we systematically mean Dedekind-infinite here.} for which decidable predicates are stable under quantification, \emph{provably in constructive logic}.
 This is to be contrasted against the case of $\bbN$, which admits no recursive selection function.

 Assuming the existence of \emph{any} infinite set equipped with a selection function, $\CB \Rightarrow \EM$ may be proven by very elementary means.
 The reader familiar with~\cite{Esc13} may content themselves with the proofs of Lemma~\ref{lem:surinh} and Theorem~\ref{thm:maincbxm}.
 Section~\ref{sec:cbxm} as a whole gives a self-contained proof of $\CB \Rightarrow \EM$, integrating the necessary technical content from~\cite{Esc13} about $\Ninfty$.
-For the more casual reader, we first give a preliminary example of an elementary set-theoretic statement implying excluded middle in Section~\ref{sec:elemex} to show how the main theorem and many similar statements are proven by considering subsingleton sets.
-We then give an already-known proof~\cite{Banaschewski-1986} of a weaker variant of Theorem~\ref{thm:maincbxm} in Section~\ref{sec:cbbbem} for didactic purposes, before moving on to the proof of the main theorem.
+For the more casual reader, we first give a preliminary example of an elementary set-theoretic statement implying excluded middle in Section~\ref{sec:elemex}, so as to illustrate how many similar statements can be proven because of the comprehension axiom.
+We then give an already-known proof~\cite{Banaschewski-1986} of a weaker variant of Theorem~\ref{thm:maincbxm} in Section~\ref{sec:cbbbem} for didactic purposes, before moving on to the proof of Theorem~\ref{thm:maincbxm}.

-\subparagraph*{Foundational and notational preliminaries} We work in a constructive set theory such as IZF or CZF where we do not assume excluded middle upfront.
-For our purpose, the distinction between these two systems will not be relevant.
-We shall reason informally and trust that the reader knowledgeable of other foundations be able to adapt the argument to other settings.
-We assume that the axioms of Zermelo's set theory hold.
-Among other things, this means that our universe of sets is closed under pairing, union, powerset (which we write $\powerset(-)$) and set comprehension.
+\subparagraph*{Foundational and notational preliminaries} We work informally in an intuitionistic set theory such as IZF where we do not assume excluded middle upfront; we essentially require that the usual axioms of Zermelo's set theory hold~\cite{myhill1973some}, including full separation.
+Among other things, this means that our universe of sets is closed under pairing, union, powerset (which we write $\powerset(-)$) and set comprehension $\{ x \in A \mid \varphi \}$.
 For sets $A$ and $B$, function spaces $B^A$ and disjoint unions $A + B$ are built as usual.
 We write $\inl:A\to A+B$ and $\inr:B\to A+B$ for the usual injections into disjoint unions.
 In particular, for every $x\in A+B$ there is either an $a\in A$ such that $x=\inl(a)$ or $b\in B$ such that $x=\inr(b)$.
-Let $0 = \emptyset$, $1 = \{0\}$ and $2=\{0,1\} \cong 1 + 1$.
+We let $0$ be the empty set $\emptyset$, $1 = \{0\}$ and $2=\{0,1\} \cong 1 + 1$.